Azure/azure-iot-device-ecosystem/get_started/ubuntu-server-16.04-hpe-edgeline-eL4000-with -hpe-proLiant-m510-csharp.md

 language: csharp
 ---

-Create and configure an Azure IoT Edge device using an HPE EL4000 with HPE ProLiant m510 running an Azure IoT Edge supported Ubutnu Server 16.04
+Create and configure an Azure IoT Edge device using an HPE EL4000 with HPE ProLiant m510 running an Azure IoT Edge supported [Tier 1 OS][lnk-edge-support]
 ===
 ---